Deploy the OceanBase Database Java SDK

 Obtain the devdeps-java-extensions RPM installation package.

-For Enterprise Edition users, please contact technical support to obtain the devdeps-java-extensions RPM package.
+For Enterprise Edition users, contact Technical Support to obtain the devdeps-java-extensions RPM installation package.

-development-kit/directory to go to the development tool resource directory, and download the devdeps-java-extensions RPM package.Notice
+development-kit/directory on the OceanBase Database image page to enter the development tool resource directory and download the devdeps-java-extensions RPM installation package.Notice

-- For OceanBase Database V4.3.5 BP1 and earlier: Download the devdeps-java-extensions RPM installation package of V1.0.0.
+- For OceanBase Database V4.3.5 BP1 and earlier: Download the devdeps-java-extensions RPM installation package of version 1.0.0.

-- For OceanBase Database V4.3.5 BP2 and later: Download the devdeps-java-extensions RPM installation package of V1.0.1.
+- For OceanBase Database V4.3.5 BP2 and later: Download the devdeps-java-extensions RPM installation package of version 1.0.1.

-- For OceanBase Database V4.4.0: Download the devdeps-java-extensions RPM installation package of V1.0.1.
+- For OceanBase Database V4.4.0: Download the devdeps-java-extensions RPM installation package of version 1.0.1.

-Install the package by using the following command.
+After obtaining the installation package, install it by using the following command:

 Check whether the